 Prerequisites and Entrance Requirements

-Acceptance as a graduate student by the Benjamin T. Rome School of Music is required.
+Acceptance as a graduate student by the Departments of Music is required.

 The applicant must have extensive performance and teaching experience after receiving a master's degree from an accredited institution in vocal performance.

 The applicant must submit the following to the advisory committee:

 - two letters of recommendation (including one from a professional colleague, not teacher of the applicant) attesting to the applicant's past and potential ability as a performer;

 - programs and critical reviews, if available;

 - completed repertoire and professional experience record, obtainable at: academics/incoming-current-music-students/index

 Foreign language prerequisites include two semesters of undergraduate or master's level study in each of the following languages: Italian, French, and German, with a grade of B or better, taken at an accredited college or university as approved by the adviser and dean.
 In lieu of taking undergraduate courses, students who place into Italian 103, French 103, or German 103 on the university's Modern Language Test will be considered to have satisfied the prerequisite requirement in the given language(s).

 The applicant must successfully complete the following entrance requirements: